NurulBashar/propertyfinder-scraping-analysis-visualization/README.md

-# Capstone Project - Web Scraping & Data Visualization
+# Property Finder Project - Web Scraping & Data Visualization

 ## Project Overview
 This project involves web scraping commercial rental property listings from **PropertyFinder.ae** using **Selenium**.
 The extracted data is then cleaned using **Jupyter Notebook** and visualized in **Tableau**.